IndieOutreach/scrape-twitch-v2.0/README.md

 #### What's next?

 For making scraper_controller.py better
- - Write chron job for checking to make sure that the scraper_controller is running
+ - Write cron job for checking to make sure that the scraper_controller is running - cron_start_scraper.py
  - Compress the files in /data to help keep file sizes smaller
- - version logfiles by dates so that they don't get way too big as the program keeps running over the span of months
  - Add timeout handling to API requests
+ - Add StreamersMissingVideos data to Insights.get_snapshot_of_streamers_db()
+ - Convert worker threads to be daemons so they terminate when main thread dies

 #### Future Roadmap